airburst/goplow/README.md

 ### Message Management

 - Messages are stored in memory during the application's runtime
-- Maximum number of messages is configurable via `config.toml`
+- Maximum number of messages is configurable via `goplow.toml`
 - Old messages are removed when the limit is exceeded
 - Messages are automatically cleared when the application restarts